Top 10 Things To Do In Wells-next-the-Sea

 If you don’t have these must-do activities on your to-do list, then you’re missing out.
-Well has a brilliant beach, fabulous fish ‘n’ chips, a humming harbour and two (yes two) marvellous miniature trains!
+Well has a brilliant beach, fabulous fish ‘n’ chips, a humming harbour, an incredible carnival and a marvellous miniature train!
 But the fun doesn’t stop there – check out our Top 10 and make the most of your visit to Wells.

 Considered by many to be the best in the country, the award-winning beach at Wells has something for everyone.
 Vast, seemingly endless expanses of soft, golden sand that’s great for making sandcastles, raised dunes to lie in for privacy and shelter, space in abundance to fly a kite or play games, colourful, whimsically-named beach huts and crystal-clear water.